Xylez01/flutter-journey/README.md

 ## Usage

-Create Migration implementations for the all the migrations in your app:
+Create migration implementations for the all the migrations in your app:

 ```dart
 class MigrateUserModelToHaveMultipleJourneys implements Migration {